Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Conclusions

 \section{Conclusions}

 In this work, we studied the spectral and energy efficiency trade-off for analog, digital and hybrid combining schemes.
-The results show that AC achieves the best EE only in low-SNR or low-rank channels.
-Whereas for any other mmW channel and hardware scenario, DC and HC alternate depending critically on the system parameters input to the model and the preference of the receiver designer between maximizing EE or SE.
-There is a range of components that favor the usage of DC with a low number of bits, which does not seem to be accurately represented by the popular claim that DC always consumes more power, based only on ADC power consumption with a high number of bits.
+The results show that there is only one scenario where AC is better, and only one scenario where HC is better, whereas for any other mmW channel and hardware scenario, DC outperforms HC in several aspects.
+There is a surprisingly wide regime that favors the usage of DC with a low number of bits, which does not seem to be accurately represented by the popular claim that DC consumes the highest power, based only on ADC power consumption with a high number of bits.

 The ideal scenario for AC is a receiver with very tight power constraints in a mmW rank-1 channel.
-The former may be relevant for future low-power systems such as machine-type communications, but the latter may not be entirely plausible, considering that with a $<10$ mm wavelength all small objects in the surroundings can become potentially relevant reflectors.
+The former may be relevant for future low-power systems such as machine-type communications, but the latter may not be entirely plausible, considering that with a $<10$ mm wavelength anything bigger than a human hand constitutes a potentially relevant reflector.

-We have shown that the conventional wisdom that hybrid combining architectures are preferable over fully digital ones is not universally true.
-Rather, the mmW channel parameters and component power consumption parameters, which can vary up to a couple of orders of magnitude between different papers in the literature, determine critically the relationship between DC with few bits and HC.
-In this paper, we provide a comprehensive power-consumption comparison method and propose a performance chart technique that allows to choose between HC and DC depending on the given component parameters.
-We also provided a multi-objective optimization interpretation to list a collection of points in the chart that are optimal under different preference weights assigned by the system operator to the utility of SE and EE.
+We have shown that the conventional wisdom that hybrid combining architectures are preferable over fully digital ones is, in fact, not so wise.
+The model for ADC power consumption varies significantly in mmW MIMO literature, and the ideal scenarios for HC in the literature have employed rather old available power efficiency figures of merit for ADCs, not considering the orders-of-magnitude improvements with current technology.
+When the ADCs improve even slightly, DC proves a much superior receiver architecture.

-We have also shown that if the receiver has a smaller antenna array, or if a subset of the antennas may be turned off to save power, HC does not have an advantage over DC architectures.
-Particularly, we showed that in the Downlink where the receiver is equipped with a low number of antennas, DC achieves better performance than HC, whereas in the point to point Uplink, HC offers better EE while DC with fewer bits offers a balance between SE and EE.
+Even with pessimistic ADCs, we have also shown that if the receiver has a smaller antenna array, or if a subset of the antennas may be turned off to save power, the advantage of HC is, at best, not universal, and many cases can benefit from a DC architecture.
+Namely, low-SNR schemes, and devices with power constraints in the lowest and highest ends.